qzhuae/MarkdownNotes/HUMA1000B.md

 ### What is the shared unit of utility?

 Bentham tries to capture the idea from hedonist?
 Agreeable among human being regardless of the social background.
 Just like Edison Scandal.
+Only personal enjoyment

+Utilitarianism: public good rather than personal enjoyment.
+It is possible that some of the public member would sacrifice.

+Historically speaking, Utilitarianism has root in historical use..

+attractive feature: the idea of evil consideration: rich people are always minority.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0NTg2NjcxMiwxMjYzNzczMDIxLC03MD
+eyJoaXN0b3J5IjpbMTQ2OTI1MzU0MSwxMjYzNzczMDIxLC03MD
 gzOTE0ODAsLTEwNjg4NjMxNDUsMjEwMzkyNDg2MSwtMjA2ODUy
 NzM5MiwtMjA1MjE0NzY2MSwtMTIxMDcxODQyOSwxNDU3MjAxNT
 c4LDExMDc4MzkzNDJdfQ==